iLib-js/ilib-es6/README.md

 (This old syntax is still supported, though.)

-new:
+new syntax with ilib-es6:

 ```
-import AddressFmt from 'ilib-es6/lib/AddressFmt';
+import AddressFmt from 'ilib-es6/src/AddressFmt';
 ```